satyasgit2025/DevOps-For-Beginners/Day-8-Install-Ansible/Task.md

-Install ansible version 4.8.0 on Jump host using pip3 only.
+Install ansible version 4.8.0 using pip3 only.

 Make sure Ansible binary is available globally on this system.